Dutch PM Rutte: intra-party divisions slow deciding top EU jobs

-AMSTERDAM (Reuters) - The Netherlands Prime Minister Mark Rutte on Monday said that the process of allotting European Commission jobs was “unbelievably complicated” and that it is not certain whether a decision will be made by Tuesday.
+AMSTERDAM, July 1 (Reuters) - The Netherlands Prime Minister Mark Rutte on Monday said that the process of alloting European Commission jobs was “unbelievably complicated” and that it is not certain whether a decision will be made by Tuesday.

 Rutte declined to comment on reports that Dutch politician Frans Timmermans has emerged as a strong candidate for the European Commission Presidency.